patrickberggold/CriticalAreaDetection/README.md

 ## Usage

-#### Synthetic Dataset
+### Synthetic Dataset
-We provide an example dataset of fifty samples to showcase the synthetic platform dataset, comprising the colored floorplan images of the platforms (exported from a parametric BIM model) and the resulting critical areas as targets.
+We provide an example dataset of fifty samples to showcase the synthetic platform dataset, comprising the colored floorplan images of the platforms (exported from the parametric BIM model displayed in Figure 1) as inputs and the resulting critical areas as targets.
 The filenames of the input images describe the platform and simulation setup, containing the following information (in order):

 Number of tracks (**T**), number of agents (**A**), obstacle presence (**C**) (0=false, 2=true), number of central escalators (**E**), width of central stairs (**S**) (in meters), orientation of central ascent units (**O**) (0=outwards, 1=inwards), number of escalators on the sides (**ES**) and width of the stairs on the sides (**SS**) (in meters).
 Additionally, **VC** and **VS** denote the general presence of any vertical ascent units (meaning escalators and stairs) either in the center, or sides, or both.

-#### Neural Network Architecture
+### Neural Network Architecture
-All possible configurations are incorporated in the main.py file, including training, inference, hyperparameter choice, etc. Therfore, to choose a specific configuration, it must be specified in
+All possible configurations are incorporated in the main.py file, including training, inference, hyperparameter choice, etc. Therefore, to choose a specific configuration, it must be specified in
 CONFIG and TRAIN_CONFIG dictionaries.
-Specifically, the adaption of the DETR is based on different input options to the neural network, where each option provides the (augmented) input image of the floorplan as input.
-Additionally, simulator information is provided as well in the following way:
+In the forward pass, the (augmented) floorplan image of the platform is provided as input.
+Additionally, supplementary simulator information (e.g. the number of agents per wagon) is used as well, which necessitates a customization of DETR, as displayed in Figure 2.
+Specifically, simulator information is provided in the following way:

 * The **vanilla** option performs a forward pass similar to the original DETR implementation.
 * The **vanilla_imgAugm** option varies the brightness of each color in the input image depending on the number of agents.